juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 [Link to Tableau View](https://public.tableau.com/profile/juanp5926#!/vizhome/WorldIndexValues/Dashboard1)

 # Project Description
-Display Index values of world markets with added foreign and USD currency comparisons.
+Display Index values of world markets with foreign and USD currency comparisons.
-Data that appears in visual starts from May 14, 2020 and updates daily
+Data that appears in visual starts from May 14, 2020 and updates daily.

 # Project Goal
 To make it easier for users to view updated Index values daily through the addition of charts, visuals and added colors.